vichhika/AppSecEzine-sh/README.md

 # AppSecEzine-sh

-appsecezine is a unix command line to read <h5>AppSecEzine articles</h5> on shell.
+appsecezine is a unix command line to read <b>AppSecEzine articles</b> on shell.